 30% Club mentoring schemes offer mentoring opportunities to high potential women.

 We currently run schemes in the GCC, Ireland, UK and US.

 Each participating organisation defines the pivot point at which it sees a divergence between career paths of men and women, and invites key women in this ‘danger zone’ into the mentoring scheme.
 Mentors are seasoned professionals (both men and women) with substantial business experience who hold leadership roles within their organisation.
 Our recommendation is that mentors and mentees volunteer to take part in the programme and are then selected by their organisation based on internal criteria.
 It is critical that all mentors and mentees are committed to the scheme and are prepared to make the time to meet or speak with their selected mentor/mentee.

 To find out specific timings for the chapter you wish to join, please contact the country Scheme Manager.

 One-to-one mentoring meetings take place monthly or, at a minimum, every six weeks for an hour or two.
-We encourage monthly meetings in order to build up sufficient momentum over the nine-month period.
 The onus is on mentees to schedule and travel to meetings.

-To register interest for the 2017-2018 cohort or make further enquiries, please contact the country Scheme Manager.
-Please also see the relevant country chapter pages for further participation details.
+To register interest for the 2020-2021 cohort or make further enquiries, please contact the country Scheme Manager.
+Please also navigate to the relevant country chapter pages for further participation details.

 For individuals who are interested in becoming mentors, and who meet the above criteria, please contact the relevant country’s Scheme Manager listed above.
-We are particularly looking for mentors who would be keen to mentor our 30% Club Business Schools scholarship winners and women in sport.
+We are particularly looking for mentors who would be keen to mentor our 30% Club Business Schools scholarship winners.